zoombapup/Virtual-Production-For-Higher-Education/index.md

 Total: $50,000

-The project will be housed in a lab space at the University of Lincoln.
+If funded, the project will be housed in a lab space at the University of Lincoln in the UK.